 Why should I care?

-The then Institute of Medicine reported in 2012 that "the current generation of children and young adults in the United States could become the first generation to experience shorter life spans and fewer healthy years of life than those of their parents."1 In fact, new data from the Centers for Disease Control and Prevention found that in 2015, American life expectancy dropped for the first time in more than two decades.2
+The then Institute of Medicine reported in 2012 that "the current generation of children and young adults in the United States could become the first generation to experience shorter life spans and fewer healthy years of life than those of their parents."1 In fact, new data from the Centers for Disease Control and Prevention found that in 2017, American life expectancy dropped for the third year in a row.2

 We can and must do better.
 To live up to our nation's health potential, there are three important system changes we must address.